netage/wordpress/readme.txt

 ### Track events and marketing campaigns

 Plausible is useful.
 Segment your audience by any metric you click on.
 Answer the important questions about your visitors, content and referral sources.
 Analyze paid campaigns using UTM parameters.
-Track site search terms, outbound link clicks, file downloads, 404 error pages, post authors, post categories and custom taxonomies without manually configuring anything or writing any code.
+Track site search terms, outbound link clicks, file downloads, form completions, 404 error pages, post authors, post categories and custom taxonomies without manually configuring anything or writing any code.

 ### Built-in WooCommerce analytics